Bus Pedestrian Accident Lawyers New York Secure $6.78 Million Verdict

-Ernest sustained a major degloving injury to his right lower leg tearing off skin, muscle, and tendons and exposing the bones, fracture of the distal fibula, avulsion of the distal tibia and a fracture of the left calcaneus.
-Ernest was taken to Columbia Presbyterian Hospital where skilled trauma specialists treated him for 3 1/2 weeks, saving his leg.
-He was taken to the OR on 8 separate occasions for placement of pins and an external fixator to hold the fractured fibula in place, placement of a rod in the fibula (permanent) to align the bone fragments, a syndesmotic screw to realign the spacing between the tibia and fibula and an 8 1/2 hour surgery to harvest muscle from his abdomen to transplant into his leg and to harvest skin from his thigh to graft over the transplanted muscle.
+Ernest sustained a significant degloving injury to his right lower leg tearing off skin, muscle, and tendons and exposing the bones, fracture of the distal fibula, avulsion of the distal tibia, and a fracture of the left calcaneus.
+Ernest was taken to Columbia Presbyterian Hospital, where skilled trauma specialists treated him for 3 1/2 weeks, saving his leg.
+He was taken to the OR on 8 separate occasions for the placement of pins and an external fixator to hold the fractured fibula in place, placement of a rod in the fibula (permanent) to align the bone fragments, a syndesmotic screw to realign the spacing between the tibia and fibula and an 8 1/2 hour surgery to harvest muscle from his abdomen to transplant into his leg and to harvest skin from his thigh to graft over the transplanted muscle.
 He also had a cast on his left foot.
-After 3 1/ 2 weeks at Children’s hospital he was transferred to St. Mary’s Rehabilitation Hospital in Ossining, New York on December 15, 2005.
+After 3 1/ 2 weeks at Children’s hospital, he was transferred to St. Mary’s Rehabilitation Hospital in Ossining, New York, on December 15, 2005.
 He remained there until February 24, 2006, making periodic visits to his doctors at Presbyterian.
 The cast on the left leg was removed on January 5, 2006, and the external fixator was removed on February 14, 2006.

-He continued to receive nursing care and physical therapy at home until May 2006 when he finally returned to his 8th-grade class at St. Dominic’s School.
-Ernest is presently in his freshman year at Berkley College in Manhattan expecting to earn a degree in business in four years.
+He continued to receive nursing care and physical therapy at home until May 2006, when he finally returned to his 8th-grade class at St. Dominic’s School.
+Ernest is presently in his freshman year at Berkley College in Manhattan, expecting to earn a degree in business in four years.
 Ernest and Mrs. Lewis were represented by Richard A. Gurfein, Esq. of Gurfein Douglas LLP in Manhattan.
 The Transit Authority and the other defendants were represented by Lynne Troy Henderson, Esq. of Wallace Gossett’s office.